 The Retirement Office has the responsibility of processing the payment of all monthly pension benefits.
-The total pension payroll for current pensioners as of January 31, 2015, is in excess of $6 million dollars per month.
-The Retirement Office also insures that pre and post 65 retirees enrolled in Shelby County Government’s benefit program meet all eligibility requirements for health, life and voluntary insurance benefits.
+The total pension payroll for current pensioners as of June 30, 2022, is in excess of $10 million dollars per month.
+The Retirement Office also insures that pre and post-65 retirees enrolled in Shelby County Government’s benefits program meet all eligibility requirements for health, life, and voluntary insurance benefits.

 Long-Term Disability Protection

 As of January 2002, the disability portion of retirement is managed by an independent long-term disability (LTD) insurance carrier.
-The Retirement Office still disburses disability checks to those employees who became disabled prior to January 2002 and assists those applying for disability with the contracted LTD insurance company.
+The Retirement Office assists those applying for disability with the contracted LTD insurance company.

 Retirement System Audits & Valuations

 The Shelby County Retirement System is audited each fiscal year.
-The financial statements for the county’s retirement system must fairly present the plan net assets and any changes those net assets.
-The internal control over financial report is also tested for compliance with provisions of applicable laws, regulations, contracts, and pension plan documents.
+The financial statements for the County’s Retirement System must fairly present the plan's net assets and any changes to those net assets.
+Internal control is also tested for compliance with provisions of applicable laws, regulations, contracts, and pension plan documents.

-In conjunction with the audit, an actuarial valuation of Shelby County Government’s Retirement System is also conducted annual on the plan.
-Participants in all plans are contributory.
-Shelby County Government makes required contributions to the pension fund each year based on the yearly actuarial valuation requirements.
+In conjunction with the audit, an actuarial valuation of Shelby County Government’s Retirement System is also conducted annually.
+Plan participation vs contributory.
+Shelby County Government makes required contributions to the Pension Fund each year based on the yearly actuarial valuation requirements.